-• Finlay’s PIL – Gold Property covers 170 km2 of highly prospective ground in the Toodoggone mining district of north-central British Columbia.
+• Finlay’s PIL – Gold Property covers 13,965 hectares of highly prospective ground in the Toodoggone mining district of north-central British Columbia.

 The property represents a major advancement in the Company’s portfolio.
 It is the site at which a significant copper-silver mineralized alkali porphyry system and a silver-gold epithermal system were discovered in late 2016.
 Several established companies, including Centerra Gold, Freeport-McMoRan, and Benchmark Metals, continue to engage in advanced-stage exploration and development in the region.